akrejcir/vm-console-proxy/docs/api.md

 > Valid time units are `ns`, `us` (or `µs`), `ms`, `s`, `m`, `h`.

 #### Result
-Result is a JSON object containing the token:
+Result is a JSON object6789 containing the token:
 ```json
 { "token": "eyJhb..." }
 ```